dyth/ARMSurveySwarm/3pi/README.md

 Mainly C++ code that can be flashed into the robots for their communication.

-## `main.cpp`
+## Final program

-Final combined program of WiFi module, intensities and odometry.
+`main.cpp` combines the WiFi module, intensities and odometry together.
 This program is based on [a sample TCP mbed program](https://developer.mbed.org/teams/ST/code/mbed-os-tcp-server-example/).

 Import the above library and replace the `main.cpp` within it to the `main.cpp` in this repository.